avinashzen123/TOGAF/QuickNotes.md

 **What is Architecture in the Context of TOGAF?**
 > A formal description of a system, or a detailed plan of the system at a component level to guide its implementation or the structure of components, their inter-relationships, and the principles and guidelines governing their design and evolution over time

 **Which of the following according to TOGAF is a reason to use an Enterprise Architecture Framework?**
-    It will speed up and simplify architecture development It will ensure more complete coverage of the designed solution It will make certain that the architecture selected allows for future growth in response to the needs of the business Its use may be mandated by federal agencies
+It will speed up and simplify architecture development.
+It will ensure more complete coverage of the designed solution.
+It will make certain that the architecture selected allows for future growth in response to the needs of the business.
+Its use may be mandated by federal agencies.

 **Part of Architecture Repository**